gezihuzi/app-reviews-rs/READMD.md

-# App Store Reviews For Rust
+# App Store Reviews

-This is a collection of reviews for Rust from the App Store.
+This is a collection of reviews from the App Store.

 In main function, you can put any app info and get the reviews.

-Look like:
+Looks like:

 ```rust
 #[tokio::main]